D.C. mansion murders: Trial

 The trial date for Daron Wint was set on February 3, 2017, to begin September 4, 2018.
 The trial began with opening statements on September 11, 2018.

 On October 25, 2018, the defendant was found guilty of 20 counts of kidnapping, extortion, and murder.

-Wint was sentenced to life in prison without the possibility of parole.
+On February 1, 2019, Wint was sentenced to four life terms in prison without the possibility of parole.

 Wint appealed his conviction in December 2020, seeking a new trial on the grounds that the judge improperly blocked his lawyers from calling an additional witness.

 On December 15, 2022, the D.C.
 Court of Appeals largely affirmed Wint's conviction and denied Wint a new trial.
 The appeals court noted that Wint was improperly denied the opportunity to introduce some exculpatory evidence, but it did not reverse the trial results in light of "the overwhelming weight of other evidence against appellant."